AKotov-dev/censor/README.md

-# Censor - Scheduled Website Blocker (Parental Control)
+# Censor - Scheduled Website Blocker

 `Censor` is designed to block sites from the black list according to the schedule: `days of the week`, `time`.